The Interview: Pre-release reaction

 In June 2014, The Guardian reported that the film had "touched a nerve" within the North Korean government, as they are "notoriously paranoid about perceived threats to their safety."
 The Korean Central News Agency (KCNA), the state news agency of North Korea, reported that their government promised "stern" and "merciless" retaliation if the film was released.
 KCNA said that the release of a film portraying the assassination of the North Korean leader would not be allowed and it would be considered the "most blatant act of terrorism and war".
 The next month, North Korea's United Nations ambassador Ja Song-nam condemned the film, describing its production and distribution as "an act of war" and because of Kim's assassination in the film, "the most undisguised sponsoring of terrorism."
 The Guardian described Song-nam's comments as "perfect publicity for the movie".
 Later in July, KCNA wrote to U.S. President Barack Obama, asking to have the film pulled.
+Obama even privately called then-Sony Pictures CEO Michael Lynton stating that getting the film made was a mistake.
 Shortly before the planned release of the film on December 25, 2014, screenwriter Dan Sterling told Creative Screenwriting: "I couldn't believe that the most infamous man in the world knew about my script – but most importantly, I would never want something I wrote to lead to some kind of humanitarian disaster.
 I would be horrified if anyone got hurt over this."

 Release

 Delay and changes

-In August 2014, Sony delayed the film's release from October 10 to December 25, 2014, and made post-production alterations to the film in order to modify its portrayal of North Korea, including modifying the designs of buttons worn by characters (which were originally modeled after real North Korean military buttons praising the country's leaders) and cutting a portion of Kim Jong Un's death scene.
+In August 2014, Sony delayed The Interview's release date from October 10 to December 25, 2014 and made post-production alterations to the film to modify its portrayal of North Korea, including changing the designs of buttons worn by characters, which were originally modeled after real North Korean military buttons praising the country's leaders, and cutting a portion of Kim Jong Un's death scene.
 In December 2014, South Korean singer Yoon Mi-rae revealed that the film used her song "Pay Day" without permission, and that she was taking legal action.
-Yoon Mi-rae and her label Feel Ghood Music reached a settlement with Sony Pictures Entertainment on May 13, 2015.
+Yoon Mi-rae and her label Feel Ghood Music reached a settlement with Sony Pictures on May 13, 2015.